mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

     </details>

 4. Now start `haproxy`.
-Also should do `systemctl enable haproxy` so that it starts up everytime the load balancer restarts.
+Also should do `systemctl enable haproxy` so that it starts up every time the load balancer restarts.

     ```bash
     sudo systemctl start haproxy  #if already running, try systemctl restart.
 To check status, do systemctl status